schism-dev/schism/docs/getting-started/post-processing.md

 ## Combining scripts
 `combine_output11.f90` is used to combine process-specific netcdf to global netcdf.
 `autocombine_MPI_elfe.pl` is a simple perl wrapper script that automatically combines all available outputs during or after the run.
-Usde these if you invoked OLDIO.
+Use these if you invoked OLDIO.

 `combine_hotstart7.f90` is used combine process-specific hotstart outputs (`outputs/hotstart_0*.nc`) into `hotstart.nc`.
 This is required even if you used scribed I/O.